-Newer devices also have been developed to detect tooth decay.
+Newer devices also can help to detect tooth decay.
 They are useful in some situations, and they do not spread decay.
 The one most commonly used in dental offices is a liquid dye or stain.
 Your dentist brushes the nontoxic dye over your teeth, then rinses it off with water.
 It rinses away cleanly from healthy areas but sticks to the decayed areas.

 Some dentists also use high-tech devices such as lasers to detect cavities.
 Under many conditions, these devices can detect very early tooth decay, which can actually be reversed.

-Caries may be curable, or not, depending on when it is found.
+Caries caught in the very early stages can be reversed.
 White spots may indicate early caries that has not yet eroded through the enamel.
-Early caries may be reversed if acid damage is stopped and the tooth is given a chance to repair the damage naturally.
+Early caries may be reversed if acid damage is stopped and the tooth is given a chance to repair itself naturally.

 Caries that has destroyed enamel cannot be reversed.
 Most caries will continue to get worse and go deeper.
 With time, the tooth may decay down to the root.
 How long this takes will vary from person to person.
 Caries can erode to a painful level within months or years.

 You can reduce the amount of tooth-damaging acid in your mouth by eating sugary or starchy foods less often during the day.
-Your mouth will remain acidic for several hours after eating.
+Your mouth will remain acidic for several hours after you eat.
 Therefore, you are more likely to prevent caries if you avoid between-meal snacks.

 Chewing gum that contains xylitol helps to decrease bacterial growth.
-The bacteria cannot use the xylitol as a food source, like sugar.
+Unlike sugar, xylitol is not a food source for bacteria.
 Other products also can reduce the acid level in your mouth.
 Ask your dentist about them.

 Another way to reduce your risk of cavities is through the use of fluoride, which strengthens teeth.
 A dentist can evaluate your risk of caries and then suggest appropriate fluoride treatments.
 Fluoride in water strengthens teeth from within, as they develop, and also on the outside.
 Dentists also can paint fluoride varnish on children's primary teeth to protect them from decay.